 Patients may choose to be listed at more than one transplant center, in different UNOS regions.
 Multiple listings may increase your chances of receiving an organ offer.
 UNOS operates the organ procurement and transplantation network (OPTN), and OPTN policy allows you to multiple-list at more than one transplant center as long as the centers you choose are not in the same local area.
 The Transplant Institute at BIDMC does accept multiple-listed candidates but not all transplant programs do.

 UNOS requires that transplant programs provide a telephone number so that patients can contact UNOS if they have grievances or concerns about multiple listings or any aspect of their transplant care.
 We are pleased to provide this number, which is in keeping with Beth Israel Deaconess Medical Center's focus on transparency, and our commitment to providing high quality care to the patients and families we are privileged to serve.
-You can reach UNOS toll free at 888-894-6361 or directly on the web at
+You can reach UNOS toll free at 888-894-6361.

 In Close Touch